-Developing variety in your skill-set and competencies will help open the door to future opportunities and form an integral part of your personal and professional development by reducing the risk of stagnation and help maximise your potential from a young age.
+Developing variety in your skill set and competencies will help open the door to future opportunities and form an integral part of your personal and professional development by reducing the risk of stagnation.
+Plus, it helps to maximise your potential from a young age.

 So here we go, a definitive list of the most important benefits of getting tuition to run alongside current academic studies:

 This is number one on our list and should not be a surprise.
 It is the primary reason that people look for tuition.
 To help improve grades.

 Whilst grades should never define you, it is no secret that achieving high grades will give you a head start.
 The culmination of all the benefits listed is that tutoring has been proven to boost student grades at all levels.

 If you are averaging a high C/grade 5 then participating in just a singular tuition session per week for a block of ten weeks could help you see an average grade improvement of 1.75.
 It's the equivalent of adding around 5 months of progress alongside your school learning, taking that high C/5 to an A/7!

 A recent survey of Sherpa users found that the average student actually improved by 2 grades after starting regular sessions with a tutor.
 Check out the rest of the report insights here.

 At the end of the day, you may not feel like tuition is for you.
 Even with all of these benefits, you may struggle to come to terms with looking for tuition because of the stigma it has around it.

 Perceived by many as a last-ditch attempt to recover grades in failing subjects.
 I promise you, that stigma has evaporated over the last 24 to 36 months.
 The pandemic has forced parents, students, and schools to rethink their approach to education to ensure that this generation of students is not underprepared.

 How often do you hear people say, “You need to do this before you can do that”?
 It is becoming a very common phrase.